 The Cardinal Virtues

-The modern usage of the word stoicism tends to bring up the image of a hockey player hit in the mouth with a puck, spitting out a couple of teeth, and skating on.
+The modern usage of the word Stoicism tends to bring up the image of a hockey player hit in the mouth with a puck, spitting out a couple of teeth, and skating on.
 But, stoicism is more a way of life than it is about overcoming a setback.

 Zeno, and those that came after him, establish four principles for a stoical life.

 Temperance.
 Living a life of moderation; the exact opposite of the aphorism that “He who dies with the most toys wins.”
-Stoics strive to life their lives in harmony with Nature and with self-discipline.
+Stoics strive to live their lives in harmony with Nature and with self-discipline.

 Wisdom.
 Learning to deal with complex problems through the application of logic and information.
 Again, the exact opposite of making decisions without reference to known facts that seems to be popular in certain political circles.
 It also means understanding the difference between good and bad.